-Pinturault takes big 1st run lead in World Cup giant slalom
+Pinturault edges Hirscher to win World Cup giant slalom duel

-ADELBODEN, Switzerland (AP) — Alexis Pinturault took a big first-run lead in Switzerland’s classic World Cup giant slalom on Saturday as the home team struggled again.
+ADELBODEN, Switzerland (AP) — In a race peppered with World Cup history, Alexis Pinturault held off hard-charging Marcel Hirscher to win Switzerland’s classic giant slalom on Saturday.

-The Frenchman, seeking a third GS win this season, was 0.64 seconds faster than Philipp Schoerghofer of Austria down the storied Chuenisbaergli hill.
+Pinturault won a pulsating duel by just 0.04 seconds after five-time defending overall champion Hirscher put pressure on by posting the fastest second run.

-Marcel Hirscher of Austria, who leads the overall and GS standings, was third, with 0.70 to make up in the second run in overcast conditions and minus 8 C (17 F) cold.
+With his 19th career World Cup win, the 25-year-old Pinturault broke a tie with Alpine ski icon Jean-Claude Killy for most victories by a Frenchman in the circuit’s half-century of racing.

 Most Read Stories